Ten Ways to Introduce Competition to Young Tennis Players

 • The parent can only hit with their child and not any other kids.

-4) HS Players & Mentors: We have used HS players as mentors assigning them a kid to play with once a week.
-This has the added advantage of helping the young player have someone to look up to and the HS players with an opportunity to build leadership skills.
-All the play has to happen at the club and is not allowed to happen outside of the club.
+4) HS Players & Mentors: We have used HS players as mentors, assigning them a kid to play with once a week.
+This has the added advantage of giving the young player someone to look up to and allowing the HS players to build leadership skills.
+All play must take place at the club and is not allowed outside the club.

-But before that, I swiped an idea from what other sports were doing and started listing both practice times AND play times for all our classes.
+Before that, I took an idea from other sports and started listing both practice times and play times for all our classes.
 We used the USTA Play Day program for our play times.
-We did this for all our kids classes and below is an example of what it looked like for our Grades 2-3 class in our publications.
+We did this for all our kids’ classes, and below is an example of what it looked like for our Grades 2-3 class in our publications.

-Grades 2 - 3: This class plays on the same 36' x 18' court.
+Grades 2 – 3: This class plays on the same 36′ x 18′ court.
 These are now the new USTA rules for this age division.
 The main focus changes to developing rally skills.
 Competitions are introduced at this level.
-The main goal of this class is to get players to be able to rally the ball and play a match.
+The main goal of this class is to help players rally the ball and play a match.

 Tues 6-7 pm and/or Sat 9-10 am Saturdays from 5-6 pm

-NOTE: We decided to raise the price of the practice day slightly so we could include the play day for free.
-So just like other sports, our families saw that tennis was a 2-day a week commitment.
+NOTE: We decided to slightly increase the price of the practice day so we could include the play day at no extra cost.
+So, just like other sports, our families saw that tennis was a 2-day-a-week commitment.

 So many tennis facilities need to rethink what they offer and can expect from their young players.
 While this worked at our club, it might not work at every club.